A Little TLC: Sam Hui' award winning version

+Hui, together with another Cantopop legend Alan Tam, performed the song as part of their "Happy Together World Tour" and it was included on their 6 CD collection "The Kings of Polygram: Sam & Tam 101 that was released in 2017.

+Menudo version

-Boy band Menudo from Puerto Rico, referred to as the "Most Iconic Latino Pop Music Band" and ranked as one of the Biggest Boy Bands of All Time by several publications, including Us Weekly, Seventeen, and Teen Vogue released their version entitled "TLC" on their first English language US album Sons of Rock, which was produced by Papo Gely.
+Boy band Menudo from Puerto Rico, released their version entitled "TLC" on their first English language US album Sons of Rock, which was produced by Papo Gely.
 It was released in 1988 with Ricky Martin as the lead singer of the song, and it was one of the songs played on their successful 1989 Sons of Rock tour.